Ncookiez/snowball-stats/README.md

 - Number of unique wallets staking SNOB.
 - Average SNOB amount staked.
 - Average SNOB locked time.
+- Total xSNOB supply.
 - Average xSNOB amount held by stakers.
 - Number of wallets with at least 100k xSNOB.
-(Not added yet)
 - Number of users forgetting to withdraw their unlocked SNOB.
-(Not added yet)
 - Amount of unlocked SNOB waiting to be withdrawn.
-(Not added yet)
-- Top 5 richest xSNOB holder balances.
-(Not added yet)
+- Top 5 richest xSNOB holders.

 ### Compounder Stats:
 - Number of unique wallets that interacted with our compounding strategies.
 (Not added yet)